worldpeaceenginelabs/METAVERSE-SEED/README.md

 [CCC - Collective Computer Collaboration Hub (Developer Chat)](https://app.element.io/#/room/#METAVERSE-DAO_CLOUD-ATLAS_community:gitter.im) <br>
 Become a part of Cloud Atlas today and join an exciting community that’s shaping a brighter future.
 Together, we can forge a better world for ourselves and the generations to come.
 <br><br>

-# Support Cloud Atlas

-## Funding Cloud Atlas
-Cloud Atlas, my passion project, intentionally remains non-profit and free forever.
-However, I dream of turning it into a full-time job while traveling.
-With just €6,000 for an entire year, I could dedicate myself fully to Cloud Atlas and lead a decent life.
-Please consider supporting me by contributing to my Bitcoin address: [12KQqWzc4BkVgm6syqEMjy3yoBd7hhoCHA](https://bitcoinblockexplorers.com/address/12KQqWzc4BkVgm6syqEMjy3yoBd7hhoCHA).
-Everything above €6,000 a year will flow directly into enhancing Cloud Atlas.

-## Become a Relay Node!
-Become a contributor to our network by simply pinning the Cloud Atlas tab in your desktop browser and help us grow.

-Background: Cloud Atlas operates on a decentralized back-end, synchronizing through WebRTC and signaling over the BitTorrent tracker network.
-By simply running our page, you become an integral part of our infrastructure as a relay node.<br><br><br>

 # Metaverse-Seed is the repository where we collaboratively work together on Cloud Atlas, a Collective Computer akin to those from the movies...